heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

 You should now be able to access the virtual machine from the Internet using the domain name and its subdomains you acquired.
 Try to access the whoami service using the domain name and its subdomains you acquired.
+Any subdomain should work such as `whoami.heig-vd-dai-course.duckdns.org`.

 You should see the whoami service running on ports 80 and 443.